-Block 20 refers to new-production F-16As that incorporate significant avionic enhancements, including a modular mission computer replacing three other computers.
+Block 20 refers to new-production F-16As that incorporate significant avionic enhancements, including a modular mission computer, or MMC, replacing three other computers.
 The processing speed of the computer is more than 740 times faster than the computer in the original F-16.
 It has more than 180 times the memory.
 An improved radar, the APG-66(V2), features increased detection and tracking ranges and the ability to track more targets.

-The Mid-Life Update program, or MLU, refers to the 300 retrofitted F-16A/B Belgian, Danish, Dutch, and Norwegian aircraft.
-These aircraft were also structurally upgraded to meet an 8,000-hour airframe lifespan in a program called Falcon UP (for unos programmum).
-Several other current F-16 operators have upgraded their earlier model Fighting Falcons as well.
+The Mid-Life Update program, or MLU, refers to the 300 retrofitted Block 15 F-16A/B Belgian, Danish, Dutch, and Norwegian aircraft.
+These aircraft were also structurally upgraded to meet an 8,000-hour airframe life span in a program called Falcon UP (for unos programmum).

-Block 20 and MLU F-16s have wide-angle head-up displays, color multifunction cockpit displays, upfront controls (a set of programmable pushbuttons placed just below the head-up display), a Block 50-style sidestick and throttle, ring laser inertial navigation systems, miniaturized global positioning systems, digital terrain systems, improved data modems, and advanced interrogators for identifying friendly or foe aircraft.
+Block 20 and MLU F-16s have wide-angle head-up displays, color multifunction cockpit displays, upfront controls (a set of programmable pushbuttons placed just below the head-up display), a Block 50-style side stick and throttle, ring laser inertial navigation systems, miniaturized global positioning system receivers, digital terrain systems, improved data modems, and advanced interrogators for identifying friendly or foe aircraft.
 The lighting in the cockpit is compatible with night-vision systems.
 The aircraft also have provisions for microwave landing systems and helmet-mounted displays.

 An avionics launcher interface computer allows the F-16 to launch the HARM missile.
 US Air Force F-16s have been upgraded to carry the HARM Targeting System, or HTS, pod on the left intake hardpoint so it can be combined with laser targeting pods designed to fit on the right intake hardpoint.
 The HTS pod contains a hypersensitive receiver that detects, classifies, and ranges threats and passes the information to the HARM and to the cockpit displays.
 With the targeting system, the F-16 has full autonomous HARM capability.

-New production Block 50/52 aircraft ordered after 1996 include color multifunction displays, the modular mission computer, and a three-channel video tape recorder.
-The throughput of the new computer dramatically increases the processing power of the F-16 and allows the airplane to continue to grow indefinitely.
+New-production Block 50/52 aircraft ordered after 1996 include color multifunction displays, the modular mission computer, and a multichannel video recorder.
 All international versions of the Block 50/52 have LANTIRN capability.

-The first Block 50/52 was delivered to the US Air Force in 1991.
-More than 800 have been delivered so far from production lines in Fort Worth, Korea, and Turkey.
-(The Fort Worth production line is currently the only active F-16 line, but the Turkey line is scheduled to start producing Block 50 aircraft beginning in 2011.)
+More than 800 Block 50/52s have been delivered from production lines in Fort Worth, Korea, and Turkey.
+The Fort Worth production line is currently the only active F-16 line.
+The other production lines have completed their production runs and have been shut down.

 The engines that power the F-16 have improved in more ways than in maximum thrust.
 Engines used in early F-16s required from six to eight seconds to spool up from idle to afterburner.
-Since then, electronic controls have replaced hydromechanical systems.
+Since then, electronic controls have replaced hydro-mechanical systems.
 The changes allow current engines to go from idle to full afterburner in two seconds.
-This responsiveness has a huge payoff in performance and in aircraft handling.
 Engine reliability and ease of maintenance have also been improved significantly.
 Today’s F-16 engines can be expected to deliver eight to ten years of operational service between depot inspections.

 Digital engine controls, first introduced on Pratt & Whitney-powered F-16s in 1986, have also improved performance.
-Older hydromechanical controls had to be trimmed to operate at the most challenging point within the F-16’s flight envelope.
+Older hydro-mechanical controls had to be trimmed to operate at the most challenging point within the F-16’s flight envelope.
 Digital engine controls automatically adjust to the operating environment, so that they optimize engine performance at all points within the flight envelope.
-This optimization has increased thrust by more than ten percent in some areas of the F-16 flight envelope.
 All engines being built today for the F-16 have digital engine controls.